Gilead-BioStats/gsm/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature Issue Template
+name: "Feature Issue Template"
-about: Develop a new feature
+about: "Develop a new feature"
-title: ''
+title: "Feature: (fill in)"
-labels: ''
-assignees: ''

 ---
 <!--- Provide a general summary of the new feature in the Title above -->